-This course introduces students to the values, ethics, knowledge, and skills of generalist social work practice.
+This course provides an introduction to the values, ethics, knowledge, and skills of generalist social work practice.
 Using constructs from the Generalist Intervention Model, systems theory, and the strengths-based perspective, students learn about engagement, assessment, planning and contracting, intervention, evaluation, and termination.
-Diversity and case management are emphasized as part of bringing planned change to client systems, including individuals, families, and groups.
+Diversity and case management are emphasized as part of bringing planned change to client systems, including individuals, families, and small groups.